Alessandro-Pighetti/bike-theft-reporting/README.md

 - **Law Enforcement Collaboration:** Collaborating with police to enhance report effectiveness.
 - **Continuous Monitoring:** Keeping the site updated and responding to feedback.

-## How to Contribute
-Contributions are welcome!
-If you're interested in contributing:
-1. Fork the repository.
-2. Create a new branch for your feature.
-3. Submit a pull request with your changes.

 ## Contact
 For any questions or suggestions, feel free to reach out via email: [bikewatchsite@aol.com](mailto:bikewatchsite@aol.com).